Consensys/quorum/raft/doc.md

 7. Having crossed the network through Raft, the block reaches the `eventLoop` (which processes new Raft log entries.)
 It has arrived from the leader through `pm.transport`, an instance of [`rafthttp.Transport`](https://godoc.org/github.com/coreos/etcd/rafthttp#Transport).

 8. The block is now handled by `applyNewChainHead`.
 This method checks whether the block extends the chain (i.e. it's parent is the current head of the chain; see below).
 If it does not extend the chain, it is simply ignored as a no-op.
-If it does extend chain, the block is validated and then written as the new head of the chain by `SetNewHeadBlock` (in blockchain.go).
+If it does extend chain, the block is validated and then written as the new head of the chain by [`SetNewHeadBlock`](https://godoc.org/github.com/jpmorganchase/quorum/core#BlockChain.SetNewHeadBlock) (in core/blockchain.go).

-9. A `ChainHeadEvent` is posted to notify listeners that a new block has been accepted.
+9. A [`ChainHeadEvent`](https://godoc.org/github.com/jpmorganchase/quorum/core#ChainHeadEvent) is posted to notify listeners that a new block has been accepted.
 This is relevant to us because:
 * It removes the relevant transaction from the transaction pool.
 * It removes the relevant transaction from `speculativeChain`'s `proposedTxes` (see below).
 * It triggers `requestMinting` in (minter.go), telling the node to schedule the minting of a new block if any more transactions are pending.